-Discover the history and tranquil beauty of this former working rancho, once owned by actor Leo Carrillo.
+Discover the history and tranquil beauty of this former working ranch, once owned by actor Leo Carrillo.
 Secluded in the heart of a magnificently landscaped 27-acre canyon, this historic park contains and protects romantic hand-crafted adobe buildings, antique windmills, a reflecting pool and many other beautiful historic structures where visitors can explore and experience California history.
 Nature-lovers delight in gorgeous agave, bougainvillea, Birds of Paradise, plentiful trees and the company of dozens of brilliant peacocks who call the ranch home.
 The unique entry gate was created specifically for the park through the city's public art program.

 Leo Carrillo Ranch is a designated Historic National Landmark that was opened to the public in August 2003.
 It is connected to the citywide trails system via the 4-mile long Rancho Carrillo trail.